Assorted Early Publications

 Pink Trash

-The publisher of Free Press, R Freese, tried to convert it to a pay publication, which failed quickly.
+The publisher of Free Press, R Freese, tried to convert it to a pay publication, failing quickly.
 Unknown if any issues after or before this one.
 It used same numbering as the Free Press.

 Our South